elifesciences/elife-clusters/docs/bootstrap-a-cluster.md

 ## Destroy a cluster

-- Run `eksctl delete cluster -f "clusters/{test-cluster}/eks-config.yaml" --wait --disable-nodegroup-eviction`
+- Run `eksctl delete cluster -f "clusters/{test-cluster}/eks-config.yaml" --wait`
-- optionally run: `eksctl delete cluster -f "clusters/{test-cluster}/eks-config.yaml" --wait --disable-nodegroup-eviction` (or deal with failed evictions manually)
+- You may need to manually deal with any services that have pod disruption budgets.
+If you are aware this will already be a problem, and are willing to evict the pods regardless, you can use `eksctl delete cluster -f "clusters/{test-cluster}/eks-config.yaml" --wait --disable-nodegroup-eviction`